snehalbhayani/aut_gen_sparse_res_solver/README.md

     - A MAPLE script which was executed for generating the solver for problem `problem_name`

 ### Usage
+- Navigate to the main folder of the generator
 - Execute
   > build_test_solver(`p1`, `p2`, `p3`)
   - `p1` is 1 if we want to generate a solver , 0 if we do not want to generate a solver